JonWil91/milestone-4/README.md

 **Content Management**
 1. As an admin I want to be able to add product content within the site
-2. As an admin I want to be able to edit and delete product content within the site
+2. As an admin I want to be able to edit product content within the site
+3. As an admin I want to be able to delete product content within the site
-3. As an admin I want to be able to add blog content within the site
+4. As an admin I want to be able to add blog content within the site
+5. As an admin I want to be able to edit blog content within the site
-4. As an admin I want to be able to edit and delete blog content within the site
+6. As an admin I want to be able to delete blog content within the site

 ### Colour Scheme